KomalBharadva/Analysis-of-Household-Power-Consumption-using-Clustering-and-MapReduce/README.md

 # Analysis-of-Household-Power-Consumption-using-Clustering-and-MapReduce

+**Abstract**: A MapReduce-based k-means clustering model for the analysis of electric power consumption of a single household is proposed.
+The priority queuing technique is used for calculating the initial random centroids for the k-means clustering.
+The results show that the proposed paradigm gave good accuracy and Jaccard score as compared to the standard model.
+The proposed model is highly suitable for Big Data and distributed environment which requires parallel processing.

-In order to run the programs, please follow the steps as below:
+In order to run the program, please follow the steps as below:

 1) Run "DataPrep.py".
 This file can be run in any directory.
       This will generate "dataset.txt" file which will be required to run MapReduce program of priority queue.